ObjectProfile/PythonBridge/README.md

 # PythonBridge
- Bridge between smalltalk and python
+ Bridge that allows executing arbitrary pieces of Python code directly from Pharo.

+ The official webpage and documentation is https://objectprofile.github.io/PythonBridge/.

 # Requirements